Todd Kincannon: Career

+Court cases

 Kincannon has been involved in a variety of high-profile election protests in South Carolina, several of which have been appealed to the South Carolina Supreme Court.
 The most notable of these is Gecy v.
 Bagwell, 642 S.E.2d 569 (S.C.
 2007).
 This case was argued before the South Carolina Supreme Court, which unanimously reversed the circuit court order and affirmed the order of the Simpsonville Election Commission which ordered a new election.

 Another notable election protest involving Kincannon was Horton v.
 Elliott, where Kincannon was qualified as an expert witness with respect to election practices and procedures.
 In Horton v.
 Elliott, Kincannon offered extensive expert testimony as to the requirements of the Voting Rights Act and the standards for overturning elections in South Carolina.